metaversecloud-com/sdk-toast-notifications/README.md

 ## Introduction / Summary

 This boilerplate is meant to give you a simple starting point to build new features in Topia using our Javascript SDK.
 Please reference the [documentation](https://metaversecloud-com.github.io/mc-sdk-js/index.html) for a more detailed breakdown of what the SDK is capable of and how to use it!
+This SDk application allows admins of a world to send announcements (Toasts) at a given time.
+They can also delete scheduled messages if they chose to.

 ## Key Features

+- An admin can send a toast immediately
+- An admin can schedule toasts for a given time in the future
+- An admin can schedule multiple toasts for the same time
+- An admin can delete and view scheduled toasts

 ### Canvas elements & interactions